MelanieMessih/Bachelorproject/README.md

     -

 #### RDKit_fingerprints(dataset, fp_name, index_col_nr, smiles_col_nr, inchikeys_col_nr; nBits=nothing, radius=nothing)
-    This function takes a DataFrame, a fingerprint name that corresponds to one in the dictionary 'dict' below, and the column numbers of indices, SMILES and inchikeys in the DataFrame. nBits and radius are optional arguments that only apply for certain fingerprints, specified in 'dict'.
+    This function takes a DataFrame, a fingerprint name that corresponds to one in the dictionary 'dict', and the column numbers of indices, SMILES and inchikeys in the DataFrame. nBits and radius are optional arguments that only apply for certain fingerprints, specified in 'dict'.
 The function generates RDKit fingerprints for each molecule in the data set using their SMILES.
 The function returns a DataFrame with indices, inchikeys and the generated fingerprints, and the feature names.